RohanSkaria/guildly/README.md

 🎭 Community Challenges – Join challenges like 75 Hard or create custom groups with friends

-💬 Direct Messaging – Message friends to share progress and stay on track (future update!)
+💬 Direct Messaging – Message friends to share progress